clb953/KMOChanges2806/projects/inspirational-women-writers/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/afea106c-9a40-41cc-beb1-09c446c3af2a)

-Romance novelist Frances Frederica (Freda) Montrésor was born at Walmer on 23 September 1862.
-Her first novel _Into the Highways and Hedges_ is set in Dover where  nursery-maids, children, Punch and Judy shows, minstrels, gooseberry sellers, beggars, women with false lace and a Methody preacher all rub shoulders on the beach.
+Romance novelist Frances Frederica Montrésor was born at Walmer, 1862.
+Her first novel _Into the Highways and Hedges_ is set in Dover where nursery-maids, children, Punch and Judy shows, minstrels, gooseberry sellers, beggars all rub shoulders on the beach.

 ## Edith Nesbit